Pricing and Subscriptions for StockMarketEye 5

 The short answer: long-term business viability

 We’ve been developing StockMarketEye for more than 10 years.
-During that time, we’ve seen at least 5 major
+During that time, we’ve seen at least 5 major competitors close-up shop.

-was used by *lots* of people, but Microsoft pulled the plug anyway.
-We can only assume that their costs were
+- Microsoft Money – MSMoney was a personal finance tracker, but had solid investment tracking features.
+It was used by *lots* of people, but Microsoft pulled the plug anyway.
+We can only assume that their costs were higher than their revenues.

-in his free time, but ultimately gave up on it.
-He also didn’t embrace mobile apps or do much in the way of
+- Investoscope – A Mac only portfolio tracker that was available only in the Mac App store.
+For a niche software product, this potential user base was too small to make it profitable.
+The developer worked on it in his free time, but ultimately gave up on it.
+He also didn’t embrace mobile apps or do much in the way of marketing.

-this free service was not bringing any real benefit to Google, but still costing them money to run and maintain.
+- Google Finance Portfolios – More recently, Google announced their intention of stopping their portfolio tracking features that were integrated into Google Finance.
+Like with Microsoft, we can only assume that this free service was not bringing any real benefit to Google, but still costing them money to run and maintain.

 - QuoteTracker – The author sold it to Ameritrade, who very quickly sun-setted it to try to force users onto their “Sink or Swim” platform.

 Conclusion: Each competitor had a flaw in their business plan which lead to little or no profit, which in turn ultimately lead to the death of the product.

 Long Term Business Viability